Octavio Dotel, who once held record of pitching for 13 major league teams, dies in DR roof collapse

-SANTO DOMINGO, Dominican Republic (AP) — Octavio Dotel, who pitched for 13 major league teams, including the Pirates, in a 15-year career and won a world championship with the St. Louis Cardinals, was among the dead after a roof collapsed at a nightclub in his native Dominican Republic where he was attending a merengue concert.
+SANTO DOMINGO, Dominican Republic — (AP) — Octavio Dotel, who pitched for 13 major league teams in a 15-year career and won a world championship with the St. Louis Cardinals, was among the dead after a roof collapsed at a nightclub in his native Dominican Republic where he was attending a merengue concert.
 He was 51.

 Officials initially said Dotel was rescued from the debris and transported to a hospital, but spokesman Satosky Terrero from the Professional Baseball League of the Dominican Republic confirmed to The Associated Press that Dotel died later Tuesday.